5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 </details>

 ## About
 EFI folder for the Gigabyte Z490 Vision G mainboard I've been working on and refining since September 2020.
 It's based on Dortania's OpenCore Install Guide and analysis of an .ioreg file from a real iMac20,1.
-I've dumped the system `DSDT`, analyzed it and added missing components and features via `SSDT` Hotpaches from Daliansky's "OC-Little" Repo to get it as close to a real Mac as possible.
+I've dumped the system `DSDT`, analyzed it and added missing components and features via `SSDT` Hotpatches from Daliansky's "OC-Little" Repo to get it as close to a real Mac as possible.
 USB Ports are mapped via `ACPI`, so no USBPort kext is required.
 I think this is the most sophisticated Z490 Vision G EFI folder available on Github.

 This is a *genuine* Z490 Vision G EFI, built from scratch.
 Unlike most pseudo Z490 Vision G EFIs posted on Forums and Repos, which are either based on generically patched DSDTs by Olarila/MaLDon (stay away from those!) or on SchmockLords EFI for the Z490 Vision D, which contains unnecessary DeviceProperties for Tunderbolt, an I219 Ethernet Controller and on-board WiFi/BT.
 My EFI Folder doesn't contain any of this junk.